A tasteful antique mirror with an angel, 19th century

 Description

 Gilded mirror with cherub from 1800 featuring a square frame topped with a head of an angelic cherub surrounded by a rich garland of laurel leaves, cascading along the sides of the frame.
-The decoration is characterized by light asymmetry, making this period frame unique and original.
+The decoration is characterized by a light asymmetry, making this period frame unique and original.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details